josh-kwaku/node-ts-starter/README.md

 Access the keycloak admin interface through your browser by visiting `http://localhost:8080`

 Visit https://www.keycloak.org/getting-started/getting-started-docker to get acquainted with keycloak.

-> Keycloak is an Open Source Identity and Access Management System that takes away the burden of implementing auth from scratch.
-According to [the official website](https://www.keycloak.org/), you can use Keycloak to "Add authentication to applications and secure services with minimum effort.
-No need to deal with storing users or authenticating users.
-Keycloak provides user federation, strong authentication, user management, fine-grained authorization, and more.

 ## Usage